 - 1. To inculcate the knowledge about investment process and financial markets - 2.
 To understand the concept of risk, return, its calculation and valuation of securities - 3.
 To inculcate the knowledge about fundamental analysis and technical analysis and usage of charts for investment. - 4.
 To acquaint knowledge about portfolio construction & evaluation and mutual fund evaluation - 5.
-To appraise the students on the leading practical application oriented case studies relevant and updated and doing case study analysis & arriving at conclusions facilitating business decisions
+To appraise the students on the practical application oriented case studies, doing case study analysis and arriving at conclusions facilitating business decisions